tethysplatform/tethys/docs/tethys_sdk/workspaces.rst

 Centralize Workspaces
 =====================

-The Workspaces API includes a command, ``collectworkspaces``, for moving all workspaces to a central location and symbolically linking them back to the app project directories.
-This is especially useful for production where the administrator may want to locate workspace content on a mounted drive to optimize storage.
+The Workspaces API provides a :ref:`tethys_cli` command, ``collectworkspaces``, for moving all workspaces to a central location and symbolically linking them back to the app project directories.
+This command is intended for use in production installations where the administrator may want to locate workspace content on a mounted drive to optimize storage and make it easier to backup app data.
 A brief explanation of how to use this command will follow.
-Refer to the :doc:`../tethys_cli` documentation for details about the ``collectworkspaces`` command.
+Refer to the :ref:`tethys_cli` documentation for details about the ``collectworkspaces`` command.

 Setting
 -------